Sara's: Reception

 Manoj Kumar R. of The Indian Express gave 2 out of 5 stars and said that the film "works as an educational film, which could start a conversation in conservative households on subjects that are touted as beyond discussions.
 But the conservative setting fails to create any dramatic tension in the narration."
-Haricharan Pudipeddi of Hindustan Times wrote that the film "doesn’t try to show motherhood as a burden but it allows one to introspect on the sacrifices women have to make to raise kids".
-India Today critic Ramya Palisetty called "the film sticks to the concept till the very end - until and unless a woman is ready, she shouldn’t be forced into parenthood.
+Haricharan Pudipeddi of Hindustan Times wrote that the film "doesn't try to show motherhood as a burden but it allows one to introspect on the sacrifices women have to make to raise kids".
+India Today critic Ramya Palisetty called "the film sticks to the concept till the very end - until and unless a woman is ready, she shouldn't be forced into parenthood.
 Though, it might not convince everyone, the film surely start a conversation" and gave 3.5 out of 5 stars for the film.

 Sajin Srijith of The New Indian Express called that the film "appears small on the surface but packs a lot of big topics and thoughts, some of which are relatable and conveyed in a matter of seconds or minutes".
-Shubham Kulkarni of Koimoi.com gave 2.5 out of 5 stars saying "The flaws are not criminal that you don’t even give it a chance.
-If not thoroughly entertaining, it is educational and a conversation starter that we definitely need right now."
 Bhavana Sharma of Pinkvilla gave 3 out of 5 and said "Jude Anthony deserves an applause for taking up such a sensitive and important topic and showing it in a beautiful way."
 A critic from Sify called the film as "a feel-good movie that has its moments and does put forward some questions which could remain in the viewers’ minds" giving 3 out of 5-star rating.